maciej-or/hikvision_next/README.md

 - NVR Input Triggers

 **NOTE**
-Events must be set to alert the surveillance center in Linkage Action for HA to be notified.
-An attribute on the event switch shows if this is set.
+Events must be set to alert the surveillance center in Linkage Action for Home Assistant to be notified.
+Otherwise related binary sensors and switches will appear as disabled entities.

 ## Preview